TheKatanaBearer/Laptop-Management-System/README.md

 # Laptop-Management-System
-Does the basic CRUD operations alongside filing
+Does the basic CRUD operations alongside filing....
 It also accomodates filing from .CSV type files